Meet the PSU Board of Trustees

 Margaret D. Kirkpatrick

-Kirkpatrick has been a Senior Vice President and General Counsel of Northwest Natural Gas Co. since 2013 and June 2005 respectively and served as its Vice President from June 2005 until 2013.
+Kirkpatrick served as General Counsel of Northwest Natural Gas Co. from June 2005 through 2014 and is now the Company’s Senior Vice President of Environmental Affairs.
 Before coming to NW Natural, she was a partner with Stoel Rives, LLP, a law firm she had been associated with since 1983.
 She previously served as a law clerk for Oregon Court of Appeals Judge W. Michael (“Mick”) Gillette.
 Kirkpatrick currently is on the board of directors of Associated Oregon Industries, where she sits on the executive committee and chairs the task force on education and work force training.
-She is also on the boards of the Classroom Law Project, the Nature Conservancy, and the Oregon Idea.
-She serves on the Leadership Council for the Community Investment Initiative and the Capital Campaign Committee for the Earl Boyles Early Learning Center.
+She is also on the boards of the Classroom Law Project, and the Nature Conservancy.
 Kirkpatrick has a Bachelor’s degree from the College of Wooster, a JD from Lewis and Clark College and an LLM from the University of Edinburgh.

 Levin is a serial entrepreneur and the Chairman of Genesis Financial Solutions.
 He divides his time between Genesis, investing in and mentoring small independent companies, and a variety of non-profit activities.
 Before founding Genesis, he started and led Renaissance Holdings, a credit card business which grew to 1400 employees before he sold it to Household International (now HSBC) in 2000.
 Before that he started the first credit card bank in the U.S. for ITT Financial.
 Through his investment vehicle Fluffco LLC, he is an active angel investor with direct investments in a large number of entrepreneurial companies.
 He serves as an informal mentor to many CEOs, and serves on the Boards of Directors of several private companies.
 Levin has served on the Providence St. Vincent Hospital’s and Portland State University’s Foundation Boards, SMART, The Children’s Institute and a number of Portland area institutions.
 He is currently the Chairman of Digital Divide Data, a social enterprise in the IT industry which recruits, trains and hires hundreds of impoverished young people in Cambodia, Laos and Kenya.
 He and his wife, Stephanie Fowler, are co-Trustees of The Renaissance Foundation which focuses on enhancing educational opportunities for first generation and financially needy students.
 Levin has a B.A. and an MBA from the University of Chicago.